adlnet/xAPIWrapper/README.md

 ```

 ##### Put Statement
-`function putStatement(statement, callback, [attachments])`
+`function putStatement(statement, id, callback, [attachments])`
 Sends a single Statement to the LRS using a PUT request.
 This
-method will automatically create the Statement ID.
-Providing a
+method takes in a Statement ID and, optionally, provides a callback
-function to call after the put Statement request will make
+function.
+The Put Statement request will make
 the request happen asynchronously, otherwise Put Statement
 will block until it receives the response from the LRS.